Read all about Europe Day 2017. and discover the amazing animals that call this continent home.

 As a wildlife volunteer, you will have the chance to work with other like-minded people in building a safer future for the animals across Europe.
 You could take part in activities ranging from whale monitoring in the secluded paradise of the Azores to feeding brown bears in the unspoilt countryside of Romania.
 With its untouched, peaceful countryside and deep valleys; you will have the opportunity to volunteer in a range of destinations across Europe, all offering rewarding and life-changing experiences.

 Whether you are looking to volunteer for the first time or if you are city-hopping through Europe, join a project today and turn a holiday into a volunteering experience you’ll never forget.
+Start your journey to becoming a volunteer in Europe today.

 Europe is the heart of the Western world, with millions of visitors travelling each year.